dareumHJ/sluggym/test_plan_and_report.md

 #### Steps & Verification:
 1. **Action**: **User A** and **User B** both complete workouts containing `Assisted Pull-up Machine` on successive Wednesdays during the 6:00 PM–9:00 PM block (serially).
    * **Expected Output**: The system records snapshots of availability.
 The database contains entries in `equipment_availability_history` for `Assisted Pull-up Machine` with `available_count = 0` during this block.
-2. **Action**: **User B** navigates to the **Home** tab and views the **Optimal Time Recommendation** card for the `Pull Day` routine.
+2. **Action**: **User B** navigates to the **Home** tab and views the **Best Time to Go** recommendation card.
    * **Expected Output**: The scoring engine calculates the scores.
 Since the critical bottleneck equipment (`Assisted Pull-up Machine`) was occupied, the scoring algorithm applies the bottleneck penalty.
 3. **Action**: Verify the recommended time block and details.
-   * **Expected Output**: The recommended visit time for the `Pull Day` routine shifts to a quieter block (e.g. Thursday 9:00 AM–12:00 PM) showing a higher confidence percentage, with warning copy visible on the recommendation card noting that `Assisted Pull-up Machine` has low historical availability on Wednesday evenings.
+   * **Expected Output**: The recommended visit time for the `Pull Day` routine shifts to a quieter block (e.g., Thursday 9:00 AM–12:00 PM) showing a higher confidence percentage, and the card displays the reason text: `"Based on your equipment availability history.
+Watch out for Assisted Pull-up Machine."` (matching the Tier 1 indicator).

 ---

-### Scenario 7: Live Overall "Right Now" Headcount Recommendations (Pass/Fail)
+### Scenario 7: Live Overall "Right Now" Headcount Status Transitions (Pass/Fail)
-* **Goal**: Verify that overall gym headcount updates dynamically modify the "right now" occupancy status card and recommendation on the Home tab.
+* **Goal**: Verify that overall gym headcount updates dynamically modify the occupancy status and bar color on the Home tab.
 * **Target User Stories**: **US-1.2** (SLU-39)
 * **Pre-conditions**:
   1. **User A** and **User B** are logged into the app on separate devices.